alphagov/govuk-content-similarity/docs/writeup_minisom.md

 - Want to then visualise these 100 clusters and possibly have a drill-through (stretch goal) or extract list of each document vector relating to each category.

 ## Plotting

+#### `notebooks/soms/04_bokeh.ipynb`
+#### `notebooks/soms/04_matplotlib.ipynb`

 Due to SOMs being a dimensionality-reduction technique, they can be used to create clusters for identifying semantically-similar content.
 This can then be visualised by a U-Matrix of the SOM, which illustrates the Euclidean distance between weight vectors of neighbouring cells.

 In terms of interpreting a U-Matrix, a good explanation is provided [here](https://stackoverflow.com/a/13642262/13416265).
 In particular, the colours on the U-Matrix represents how close the neurons in the Y map are, with lighter colours representing smaller distances between neurons and darker colours representing larger distances between neurons.
 In this way, the light shades of a U-Matrix signify clusters of similar neurons whereas darker shades are cluster boundaries.
 These are clusters of the SOM nodes.

+In the context of the plot we created in these notebooks, black dots represent sets of contents within each hexagon.

+The content in the purple hexagons that's displayed when hovering over a interactive plot in `04_bokeh.ipynb` are identified as being semantically similar to the content within other purple hexagons in its neighbourhood.

+The content in the yellow hexagons are identified as being semantically dis-similar to content within other yellow and purple hexagons in its neighbourhood.

+Therefore, the content in the purple hexagons represent semantically-similar GOV.UK content pages.
+These can be used in a product with a UI that allows the user to filter for subsets of pages and then seeing the hexagons.
+They can then explore further by clicking-through on the page link, `base_path`.
+In this way, content designers can use their expertise to understand if the pages being identified as semantically-similar have overlapping intents and thereby they can make a decision on whether to start the process for requesting one of these pages to be taken offline, so as to not confuse users.